findfiles

 findfiles finds file system objects in UNIX-like environments.
 The orginal purpose was to have a very

 easy method of listing objects in time (of last modification and/or access) order.
-As of version 3.4.0,
+Recent versions

-one may also list objects in size order. findfiles has been tested on on Linux, AIX and Cygwin -
+also list objects sorted by size or name. findfiles has been tested on on Linux and (quite a while back)

 But we already have find for that, right?
 Correct, but findfiles was originally designed to have a